ElliotRedhead/NHL-TeamVersus/README.md

 ### Existing Features

+#### Welcome Modal
+The welcome modal gives a brief instruction to the user of how to operate the comparison tool, explaining both the manual selection and random selection functions.

 #### Team Selection Dropdowns
 The dropdown selectors allow the user to select the teams that they want to compare, they  function to pass the user selection to other processes but are styled to keep with the competitive but fun theme of the page.